Responsible office: Office of the Registrar

 Normally, students may not register for more than two courses, per term, at any one institution.
-This limit is strictly enforced at Amherst College.
+This limit is strictly enforced at Amherst College and UMass.

 Students may apply a maximum of 16 credits of independent study and honors work toward the 128 minimum credit requirement.
 Also, students may apply towards the 128 a maximum of 12 credits combined that are earned from Mount Holyoke curricular support courses and from any Mount Holyoke, Five College, or transferred non-liberal arts courses, whether taken before or after the student's matriculation at the College.